The Most Memorable Football Halftime Show Moments

-As the Super Bowl approaches, football fans from all over anxiously await the big game.
+As the big game approaches, football fans from all over anxiously await the big game.
 The next day, everyone will be talking about the game – but even more so, about what happens after the first half.
-Every year, the Super Bowl delivers a spectacle for the ages with flashing light shows, exploding fireworks, and superstar performers.
+Every year, the NFL delivers a spectacle for the ages with flashing light shows, exploding fireworks, and superstar performers.

 34. The King of Pop Conjures the Entire World (1993)